arinar/slQuery/README.md

 >> slQuery('* -> my_input:SubSystem:my_output -> *')
    ... find blocks connected to special "my_input"-signal ports of subsystems
 ```

+However this syntax can be ambiguous, when using a data flow combinator on either side of a
+simple block-type selector but with only one namey port spec, because both parts are just plain
+words separated by colon with no way to tell, which part should go as the blocktype and which
+as the port-spec.

 Fancy Stuff
 -----------